waacton/Unicolour/docs/README_us.md

 ### White points
 All color spaces are impacted by the reference white point.
 Unicolour applies different reference white points to different sets of color spaces, as shown in the table below.
-When a [conversion to or from XYZ space](#convert-between-color-spaces) involves a change in white point, a chromatic adaptation transform (CAT) is performed using the Bradford method.
+When a [conversion between color spaces](#convert-between-color-spaces) involves a change in white point, a chromatic adaptation transform (CAT) is performed using the Bradford method.

 | White&nbsp;point&nbsp;configuration  | Affected&nbsp;colour&nbsp;spaces                                                                                                      |
 |--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|